 What "Listen to Your Body" Really Means

-It’s not just a woo-woo phrase.
-It’s a legit way to meet your mind and body exactly where they’re at each day so you can make all the progress.
+It's not just a hippy-dippy phrase.
+It's a legit way to meet your mind and body exactly where they're at each day so you can make all the progress.

 Admittedly, the phrase can seem vague and unhelpful.
 According to yoga instructor Alex Silver-Fagan, listening to your body is all about tuning into the mind-body connection to guide your movement in a way that delivers what you need on both a physical and emotional level.